No Annual Fee and No Foreign Transaction Fee Credit Cards

-Depending on the credit card issuer and the card, there are specific rules around these fees and how much they run.
-Plus, there are some credit cards with no foreign transaction fees and no annual fees at all.
+Depending on the credit card issuer and the card, there can be foreign transaction fees assessed when you purchase an item overseas as well as annual fees.
+There are also some credit cards that don’t charge any foreign transaction fees or annual fees at all.

 Opting for a no annual fee and no foreign transaction fee credit card may seem like the obvious choice when selecting a card — and often it is.
-However, there are some scenarios when avoiding fees won’t be a cardholder’s top priority.
+However, there are some scenarios in which avoiding fees won’t necessarily be a cardholder’s top priority.
+Learn the full story here.

 What Are Foreign Transaction Fees and When Are They Applied?